stensolino/msonline-powershell32-windows64/README.md

 I'm working on application which run PowerShell scripts related to Microsoft Office 365 service.
-Application is build with 32bit arhitecture.
+Application is built with 32bit arhitecture.
 Development Operating System is Windows 10 64bit.

 Based on application arhitecture Microsoft Visual Studio run 32bit PowerShell.